 In this section, we provide implementation details of HMVFS.
-We first illustrate how to manage snapshots with snapshot operations.
-We then show the metadata operations on which SFST relies to ensure consistency and how garbage collection handles block movements in multiple snapshots.
-Finally, we demonstrate how to recover using snapshots.
+We first illustrate how to manage snapshots with snapshot policy and operations.
+We then show the metadata operations of SFST and how to ensure overall consistency.
+Finally, we demonstrate how garbage collection handles block movements in multiple snapshots.

 4.1.
-Snapshot Management
+Snapshot management